Cigarette: Other health concerns

 Toxic chemicals are not the only human health concern to take into considerations; the others are cellulose acetate and carbon particles that are breathed in while smoking.
 These particles are suspected of causing lung damage.

 The next health concern is that of plants.
 Under certain growing conditions, plants on average grow taller and have longer roots than those exposed to cigarette filters in the soil.
 A connection exists between cigarette filters introduced to soil and the depletion of some soil nutrients over time.

 Another health concern to the environment is not only the toxic carcinogens that are harmful to the wildlife, but also the filters themselves pose an ingestion risk to wildlife that may presume filter litter as food.

 The last major health concern to make note of for marine life is the toxicity that deep marine topsmelt and fathead minnow pose to their predators.
 This could lead to toxin build-up (bioaccumulation) in the food chain and have long reaching negative effects.

 Smoldering cigarette filters have also been blamed for triggering fires from residential areas to major wildfires and bushfires which has caused major property damage and also death as well as disruption to services by triggering alarms and warning systems.

 Degradation

 Once in the environment, cellulose acetate can go through biodegradation and photodegradation.
-Several factors go into determining the rate of both degradation process.
+Several factors go into determining the rate of each degradation process.
 This variance in rate and resistance to biodegradation in many conditions is a factor in littering and environmental damage.